Skip to content

 Well, the origin of the legend dates back to centuries, with a mix of historical accounts and folklore that has been passed down through generations.

 In Scottish folklore, there are tales of water horses (known as kelpies or each-uisge), which are said to haunt the rivers and lochs.
 These shape-shifting entities could appear as beautiful horses or handsome men to lure women and children into the water, only to drown and devour them.
-These storeys may have contributed to the early legends around what lurks in Loch Ness.
+These stories may have contributed to the early legends around what lurks in Loch Ness.

 The earliest known report of a monster in the vicinity of Loch Ness is found in the Life of St. Columba by Adomnán, written in the seventh century.
 According to this text, the Irish monk Saint Columba encountered a giant “water beast” in the River Ness in 565 AD.
 He is said to have saved a man from being attacked by this creature with the power of prayer, commanding the beast to “go back”, and it complied.